Student hit by bus while using zebra crossing

 A university student using a pedestrian crossing was run down by a bus on Sukhothai Road in Bangkok and the incident was recorded by surveillance camera footage and shared online.

-Despite being hurled many metres by the impact, the young woman survived and is recovering in hospital.
+Despite being thrown many metres by the impact, the young woman survived and is recovering in hospital.

 The accident occurred about 5.24pm on June 26 near Vachiraphayaban intersection.
 The student is seen walking on the pedestrian crossing and emerging from between the stopped cars.
 A bus travelling rapidly in the outside lane hits her, causing her to be thrown into the air.